The Form Journey

 What If My Child Is ‘Unplaced’?

-It’s a real thing and in 2019, 226 children were unplaced in Northern Ireland.
+For example in 2019, 226 children were unplaced in Northern Ireland, so it does happen.

-If your child is unplaced, they basically receive a letter from the Education Authority, on the same day as all the other children are receiving their school letters, and they’re advised that their application has not been successful in securing a place.
-The letter is accompanied by a list of schools that currently still has places and you’re asked to choose one from the remaining list.
+If your child is unplaced, they receive a letter from the Education Authority advising that their application has not been successful in securing a place and the letter is accompanied by a list of schools that currently still has places available and you’re asked to choose one from the remaining spaces.

-From this point, the allocation of remaining places happens on a first-come first-served basis so parents must act quick in order to get a secured place for September.
+From this point, the allocation of remaining places happens on a first-come first-served basis so parents must act quick in order to get a secured place for September and it can be a difficult time for the whole family and something that should be avoided by ensuring you have a good range of schools in your list including high schools which you know you’ll have a good chance of success.

 The Transfer Tutor Online Quizzes Is The Perfect Revision Tool For The New SEAG Test!